 Web-based software eases onboarding, offers education for patients, research participants

-Orlando, Fla. – Genome Gateway™, a web-based software portal created by HudsonAlpha Institute for Biotechnology in Huntsville, Ala., was highlighted in a presentation at the American Society of Human Genetics (ASHG) annual meeting in Orlando.
+Orlando, Fla. – Genome Gateway™, a web-based software created by HudsonAlpha Institute for Biotechnology in Huntsville, Ala., was highlighted in a presentation at the American Society of Human Genetics (ASHG) annual meeting in Orlando.

 Genome Gateway™ manages interactions between genomic medicine patients and clinicians at the Smith Family Clinic for Genomic Medicine, also in Huntsville.
 Patients can use the software, which is hosted on a HIPAA-compliant server, to complete their initial paperwork, fill in family history to create a pedigree, and engage in educational activities prior to their initial visit, or throughout their care.